New York City Police Department: Organization and structure

 The department is administered and governed by the police commissioner, who is appointed by the mayor.
-Technically, the Commissioner serves a five-year term; as a practical matter, they serve at the mayor's pleasure.
-The commissioner in turn appoints the first deputy commissioner and numerous deputy commissioners.
+Technically, the commissioner serves a five-year term; as a practical matter, they serve at the mayor's pleasure.
+The commissioner in turn appoints the first deputy commissioner, numerous deputy commissioners, and the chief of department (the most senior uniformed officer).
 By default, the commissioner and their subordinate deputies are civilians under an oath of office and are not sworn officers.
 However, a commissioner who comes up from the sworn ranks retains the status and statutory powers of a police officer while serving as commissioner.
 This affects their police pensions, and their ability to carry a firearm without a pistol permit.
-Some police commissioners carry a personal firearm, but they also have a full-time security detail.
+Some police commissioners carry a personal firearm but also have a full-time security detail.
 Commissioners and deputy commissioners are administrators who specialize in areas of great importance to the Department, such as counterterrorism, support services, public information, legal matters, intelligence, and information technology.
 However, as civilian administrators, deputy commissioners are prohibited from taking operational control of a police situation (the commissioner and the first deputy commissioner may take control of these situations, however).
 Within the rank structure, there are also designations, known as "grades", that connote differences in duties, experience, and pay.
 However, supervisory functions are generally reserved for the rank of sergeant and above.

 Office of the Chief of Department

-The Chief of Department serves as the senior sworn member of the NYPD.
-Jeffrey Maddrey, a longtime NYPD veteran, is the 43rd individual to hold the post. which prior to 1987 was known as the chief of operations and before that as chief inspector.
+The chief of department serves as the senior sworn member of the NYPD which before 1987 was known as the chief of operations and before that as chief inspector.
+Michael LiPetri currently serves as interim chief of department.